 6. The Richardson Light Show, Madison

-The Richardson Light Show has been in the business of getting Madison in the Christmas spirit for over ten years now, a feat that has earned it third place on USA Today’s list of the best private light displays in the country.
+has been in the business of getting Madison in the Christmas spirit for over ten years now, a feat that has earned it third place on USA Today’s list of the best private light displays in the country.
 The incredible display includes over 200 inflatables, over 100,000 LED lights, hundreds of lighted wireframe characters and messages, a 23-foot animated tree, and much more.
 It's best not to think too much about the electric bill when you're enjoying this comprehensive display.

 7. Bay Springs